 Despite its vague meaning, this “buzz word” does answer a lot of questions.
-I’ve been contemplating to blog about “fit” for some time and when I came across this great article on @Forbes I knew this was the right time!
+I’ve been contemplating blogging about “fit” for some time and when I came across this great article in @Forbes I knew this was the right time!
 The article did an excellent job of exploring the concept of “fit”.
-What makes this article better than the others is that it encouraged me to look at fit from a multiple angles.
+What makes this article better than the others is that it encouraged me to look at “fit” from multiple angles.

 Most candidates focus more on the “functional fit”

-According to the author, there are two types of “fit” that the employers are looking for: a cultural fit and functional fit.
-Although the article looks at the “fit” is from employers’ perspective, I truly believe the same applies to MBA candidates.
+According to the author, there are two types of “fit” that employers are looking for: a cultural fit and functional fit.
+Although the article looks at the “fit” from the employers’ perspective, I truly believe the same applies to MBA candidates.

 How does the “cultural fit” fit into the MBA journey?